ForbiddenByte/llama4aj/README.md

 ## TODO

-DESKTOP STILL PARTIALLY SETUP !!!
-This is the most complete - for now

-Android Works Without Issues!

-A lot more configuring to make sure it is alligned with upstream [llama.rn](https://github.com/mybigday/llama.rn)
+A lot more configuring to make sure it is alligned with upstream [llama.rn](https://github.com/mybigday/llama.rn) - things like cpu variants ( Just properly defining and doing everything what the upstream projects provide )

 Proper bootstrap system - The way this is currently setup is kinda terrible as it's a combination of my manual setup and an attempt to setup a bootstrap system.
 Which is already out-of-sync with upstream so I need it to be more robust.